 Courier Post Logistics Ltd is proud to announce £1m support to Duchenne UK.

 Duchenne Muscular Dystrophy (DMD) is a devastating muscle-wasting disease.
 It is the most common and severe form of Muscular Dystrophy.
 Diagnosed in childhood, it mainly affects boys.
 There is currently no cure.
-Duchenne UK is the leading UK charity funding millions of pounds worth of research to find treatments.
-Started by families affected by the disease, Duchenne UK has one clear aim – to end Duchenne.
+Duchenne UK is the leading UK charity funding millions of pounds worth of research to find treatments, started by families affected by the disease.

 He is a superstar, a cheery, happy little fella – Jess’s best friend – and just as we thought he was going to get a break, he was diagnosed with Duchenne Muscular Dystrophy (DMD).

-Duchenne UK is funding incredible research to find a cure for DMD – which gives us a glimmer of hope!
+Duchenne UK is funding incredible research to find a cure for DMD – which gives a glimmer of hope!
 A cure just can’t come soon enough.
-Please help to save our amazing, gorgeous boy – our hero – just look at that little face!”
+Please help to save little Joe and every other person and family affected by this terrible disease.